 - Tell a family member of friend how often you are likely to phone home as they will be able to raise the alarm if there is an emergency and you can’t get medical help yourself

 - Notify your family of any hospital visits as soon as possible

-- If you are travelling to Europe, apply for a European Health Insurance Card (EHIC).
-The card entitles you to reciprocal health agreements that exist between EU countries, Iceland, Norway, Switzerland and Liechtenstein – although it does not cover additional flights or accommodation should you end up in hospital.
-Please note, the EHIC offers the same level of care afforded to citizens of the country you’re visiting, meaning it may not be up to the standard you are used to in the UK.
-You can apply online for an EHIC or telephone 0300 330 1350.
+- If you are travelling to Europe (excluding Norway, Iceland, Liechtenstein and Switzerland), apply for a Global Health Insurance Card (GHIC).
+The card entitles you to reciprocal health agreements that exist between EU countries.
+Please note, the GHIC (or EHIC if yours is still valid) offers the same level of care available to citizens of the country you’re visiting, meaning it may not be up to the standard you are used to in the UK.
+You can apply online for a GHIC or call 0300 330 1350.